 Usage:

-Sauvignon Blanc is widely recognized as one of the key grape varieties in Bordeaux's production.
+Sauvignon Blanc is widely recognized as one of the key grape varieties in Bordeaux's white wine production.
 It is often blended with Sémillon to create a balanced and complex wine.
 Sauvignon Blanc can also be found as a single varietal wine in regions such as the Loire Valley in France and Marlborough in New Zealand.
 These wines showcase the grape's distinctive flavors and aromas, with each region adding its own unique touch.

 The difference between Sauvignon Blanc and Ugni Blanc wines lies in their flavor profile, acidity level, and usage.
 Sauvignon Blanc offers vibrant tropical and citrus flavors with high acidity, while Ugni Blanc provides delicate stone fruit aromas with moderate acidity.
 Both grapes have their own unique qualities, and when blended together, they create a harmonious and balanced wine that showcases the best of both varieties.